paul-barry-kenzan/pipeline-test-node/README.md

 # Overview

 Gulp Pipeline that allows you to validate the js files within your project.
 It defines an object that contains a validateJS() function.
-Depending on the configuration, the function will use JSHint and JSCS to complete the task, or ESLint.
+The function will use ESLint to complete the task, with an option to enable JSCS.

 This pipeline also offers the possibility of using personalized lint rules in other modules.
-If you'd like to use other rules within your project you can define a `.jshintrc`, `.jscs` or a `.eslintrc` file.
+If you'd like to use other rules within your project you can define `.jscs` or a `.eslintrc` file.
 These files should be in the root folder of the project.
 This pipeline will prioritize your rules over the default configurations.

 **NOTE: as this project is still pre 1.0.0, it is subject to possible backwards incompatible changes as it matures.**